junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Enhance Labeling, Accessing, and Branding of Electronic Licenses Act of 2014” or the “E-LABEL Act”.
+This Act may be cited as the “Enhance Labeling, Accessing, and Branding of Electronic Licenses Act of 2014” or the “E–LABEL Act”.

 ## § 2.
 Findings